 While so far, the signs of underperforming stocks covered here have focused on fundamental factors, this final sign is purely technical (meaning it’s based on charts, not economic numbers).

-The so-called death cross happens when a short-term moving average (often the 50-day) moves below a long-term moving average (often the 200-day).
+The so-called death cross pattern happens when a short-term moving average (often the 50-day) moves below a long-term moving average (often the 200-day).
 This is the opposite of a “golden cross,” which involves a long-term moving average moving below a short-term one, which is a bullish signal.

 A technical pattern like this suggests that a stock’s momentum may be faltering and that traders have taken a more pessimistic view toward the security.
 Once an indicator like this is confirmed, it doesn’t take much time for traders around the world to recognize and act on it.